-To some, this sort of working environment can present an exciting challenge which will help them thrive.
+To some, this sort of working environment can present an exciting challenge that will help them thrive.
 But to others, it can bring a great deal of discomfort.

 Not everyone is cut out for the corporate world.
 The sight of dollar signs is not a motivating factor to everyone (believe it or not).
-And everyone knows, if you are doing a job where you’re not motivated or not interested, then it can affect your own well being.
+And everyone knows, if you are doing a job where you’re not motivated or not interested, then it can affect you’re well being.

 We spend a large proportion of our lives at work.
-So it really is important that you’re in a job that you enjoy.
+So you must be in a job that you enjoy.

 Now, health and social care is not for everyone.
-At times, it can be extremely challenging but the rewards, like job satisfaction and making a difference to an individual’s life, brings a great deal of fulfilment.
+At times, it can be extremely challenging but the rewards, like job satisfaction and making a difference to an individual’s life, bring a great deal of fulfillment.